BudComSol/SpaceTraders/README.md

 # Welcome To SpaceTraders

-This is is an open-source browser-based space exploration and conquest game.
-It provides a platform for players to build and manage their own interstellar empires, engage in diplomacy and warfare with other players, and explore the vastness of space.
+An open-source browser-based space exploration and conquest game providing a platform for players to build and manage their own interstellar empires, engage in diplomacy and warfare with other players, and explore the vastness of space.

 ## How To Play